sowdust/searchbook/README.md

 ### Search formats

 I have not yet explored all possible search keywords.
-If you know of any other working keyword and want to share this information, please open an issue on this project and I will include it in the list.
+If you have done any research and want to share it, please open an issue on this project and I will include it in this readme.
-The following operators are working:
+As an example, the following operators are working:

 ```
 stories-liked